Maginor/INCABuilder/Documentation/README.md

 # Documentation

 The documentation is being written.
+We welcome feedback on the documentation in order to make it more useful.

 ### Mostly finished:
 **file_format_documentation** - The parameter and input file formats.